 Project description / objective

-The purpose of the ALCP is to reduce poverty and exclusion in rural areas of Georgia, and in border and other regions of Armenia and Azerbaijan, through higher income and employment opportunities in more sustainable livestock, honey and related market systems.
+To reduce poverty and exclusion in rural areas of Georgia and parts of Armenia and Azerbaijan through higher income and employment opportunities in more sustainable livestock, honey and related market systems.

 The Alliances Caucasus Programme (ALCP) is a Swiss Agency for Development and Cooperation market development programme implemented by Mercy Corps Georgia working in the dairy, beef, sheep and honey sub-sectors in Georgia, Armenia and Azerbaijan rural regions all highly dependent on livestock production.

 The programme has been audited according to the Donor Committee for Enterprise Development (DCED) Standard and is committed to the successful implementation and measuring of Women’s Economic Empowerment.

 The new phase of the ALCP began in April 2017 and is set to run until February 2021.